Staggering Singles’ Day facts every retailer should know

-The day was adopted by the world’s largest retailer and ecommerce company Alibaba in 2009.
+In 2009, Singles’ Day was adopted by Alibaba, the world’s largest retailer and ecommerce company.
 The company saw it as a chance to boost sales between China’s Golden Week national holiday (the first week of October) and Christmas.
-Singles’ Day, now officially called the 11.11 Global Shopping Festival, has grown rapidly in the last decade.
+Singles’ Day China, now officially called the 11.11 Global Shopping Festival, has skyrocketed in popularity over the last decade.

-In 2009, Alibaba’s first sales event included 27 brands, generating a gross merchandise volume (GMV) of USD $7.8 million or 50 million yuan.
+In 2009, Alibaba’s first Singles’ day sales event included 27 brands, generating a gross merchandise volume (GMV) of USD $7.8 million or 50 million yuan.

 For Alibaba and the 11.11 Global Shopping Festival, the sky’s the limit.

 Double Eleven currently dwarfs similar shopping days in other parts of the world.
 Here are the impressive stats: